 Adopted in 1889 and last modified in 1992, Brazil's flag has a green background with a blue globe in the center of a centered yellow horizontal diamond.
 The globe has 27 white stars arranged in constellations, such as the Southern Cross, that represent each state and the Federal District.
 A white equatorial band includes the motto ordem e progresso (order and progress).
-Inspired by the banner of the former Empire of Brazil (see p.
-5-7 of History and Myth), today, the flag's green background represents the country's forests, yellow its mineral wealth, and the blue globe and stars depict the sky over Rio de Janeiro the morning Brazil became a republic in 1889 (see p.
-7 of History and Myth).
+Inspired by the banner of the former Empire of Brazil (see History and Myth), today, the flag's green background represents the country's forests, yellow its mineral wealth, and the blue globe and stars depict the sky over Rio de Janeiro the morning Brazil became a republic in 1889 (see History and Myth).